 -All Low/"Blue" and Mid/"White" teams will play in a combined skill division (Low/Mid Level) within their own age group.
 We generally get enough Low/"Blue" and Mid/"White" teams at each age level for those teams to play mostly teams of their same skill level (Low vs. Low and Mid vs. Mid), but Low/"Blue" teams may play some Mid/"White" teams.

 -High/"Red" teams MAY BE ASKED to play up an age division (against that age's Mid/"White" teams, not Low/"Blue" teams) if there are not enough "Red" teams at their own age level.
 This won't happen at the U15 age, as there is no higher age.
 Even though we anticipate having enough teams for both a Mid/Low and a High division at each age, if you are a High/"Red" team, please prepare for both possibilities: 1) playing up an age level with Mid/"White" teams of that age, and 2) playing with High/"Red" teams of your age if enough sign up.

 -Coaches may be contacted by tournament director Andy Flax to discuss proper fit for team.
 If tournament director does not feel that there is a proper fit, a team will not be allowed to participate.
 This is an invitational tournament - tournament director can, for any reason, decide not to allow a team to participate.
 Teams may be waitlisted to allow more level-appropriate teams to enter.
 When considering a team, we look at whether they will be an appropriate fit, their past conduct at our event, their sign-up date, and other elements.

 -Game times will be determined by May 14 and will be emailed to the team coach.
 Teams should anticipate spending two nights in Steamboat (Please see our Hotel/Condo deals at the top of the steamboatyouthlacrosse.org homepage soon), as they could play early either day.
-We understand that many of teams travel from far away and we will will try to accommodate for driving time.
+We understand that many teams travel from far away and we will try to accommodate for driving time.
 Please do not request game times.